beratmen/NeuraBrowse/README.md

 - Tracks weekly activity
 - Preserves theme preferences

-### Privacy & Data

-- Your data never leaves your browser
-- No tracking, no analytics scripts, no backend
-- You can export your data as JSON and import it back later
-- A single action lets you permanently clear all stored data

 ### Intelligent Suggestions
 - Generates personalized content suggestions based on your top interests
 - Offers 5+ suggestions per interest category